I know you don’t like losing money any more than I do.

 Based on the analysis at the end of the first year, the property is projected to have a positive flow (net profit $4,477 and year ending cash $19).
 The property value is projected to be $108,150 (an increase of $3,150).
 The year ending balance of the loan will be $80,437 (principal reduction of $3,563).
 And finally, the projected net worth based on this one property is $27,732 (an increase of $2,732).

 These are definitely good numbers for this example.

 Now that you have seen the example, key in the information for your potential rental property.

 Remember, the time to get the math right is before you purchase the property.

 Do the math to assure yourself that you will build a strong bridge that stands the test of time.

-Again, you can get the calculator now for free by going to Rental Cash Flow Calculator.
+Again, you can get the rental cash flow calculator now for free by going to Rental Property Financial Calculator.

 Here is a good article about why the Oklahoma City metro area rental real estate market is perfect for the long term.